aadibajpai/DynamicLaTeX/README.md

 I use it to get the latest downloads count for SwagLyrics and write that so the resume is always up to date.
 Previously, I had to update the download count manually.
 Now, it's accurate to the day you download my resume.

-Try it in action at https://aadibajpai.me :wink:
+Try it in action at https://aadibajpai.me

 It is extensible as you can add as many variables as you want in your resume eg. GitHub contributions count and so on.